RoadrunnerWMC/ndspy/docs/source/soundBank.rst

     .. py:function:: save()

-        Generate data representing this note definition, without including the :py:attr:`unknown` value.
+        Generate data representing this note definition, without including the :py:attr:`type` value at the beginning.

         .. seealso::
-            :py:func:`saveWithUnknown` -- use this function instead if you want the data to include :py:attr:`unknown`.
+            :py:func:`saveWithType` -- use this function instead if you want the data to include :py:attr:`type`.

         :returns: The note definition data.
         :rtype: :py:class:`bytes`

-    .. py:function:: saveWithUnknown()
+    .. py:function:: saveWithType()

-        Generate data representing this note definition, including the :py:attr:`unknown` value.
+        Generate data representing this note definition, including the :py:attr:`type` value at the beginning.

         .. seealso::
-            :py:func:`save` -- use this function instead if you do not want the data to include :py:attr:`unknown`.
+            :py:func:`save` -- use this function instead if you do not want the data to include :py:attr:`type`.

         :returns: The note definition data.
         :rtype: :py:class:`bytes`